esa/pagmo2/doc/sphinx/docs/algorithm_list.rst

 Each algorithm can be
 associated only to problems of certain types S = Single, M = Multi-objective, C = Constrained, U = Unconstrained, sto = stochastic
+I = integer programming (without this symbol the algorithm will solve the relaxed problem)

 Heuristic Global Optimization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^